Why Bjorn Johnsen epitomised Hearts' decline post-Robbie Neilson

 He didn’t score, thanks only to some terrific stops from Wes Foderingham, but he did lay the opener on a plate for Muirhead running in at the back post, and he was at the centre of everything the hosts did in attack.

-From there he should have gone from strength to strength, and may well have done had Neilson not walked out of Tynecastle that night for a final time.
+From there he should have went from strength to strength, and may well have done had Neilson not walked out of Tynecastle that night for a final time.

 Even in Cathro’s first game, a return fixture with Rangers at Ibrox, he appeared subdued.
 Instead of trying to ragdoll Wilson and Kiernan, he meekly bowed to the middling authority from the centre-backs, as Hearts lost 2-0.

 He would score in the new manager’s first home game, a 1-1 draw with Partick Thistle, but things quickly disintegrated from there.
 Only one further goal was plundered before the end of the campaign, as his confidence visibly seeped out of him on the park.
 A young girl calling for an increase in playing time for the American/Norwegian was met with guffaws from the crowd at a Meet the Management event, and with good reason.
 Barely in the side, when he did feature he contributed nothing, and his exit became inevitable.